Flagsmith/flagsmith-kotlin-android-client/README.md

 ## Development

 To run the integration tests and develop using this repository you'll need to set your environment key using the environment variable `ENVIRONMENT_KEY`.
-E.g. to run the unit tests:
+E.g. to run the integration tests:

 ```bash
 ENVIRONMENT_KEY=F5X.... ./gradlew clean :FlagsmithClient:testDebugUnitTest